AngelaBi/GenPhysLaboratory/_sources/ExperimentsGenPhysI/Fluids.md

 19. Now place the pitcher of water beneath the force sensor such that when you hang each object from the force sensor hook, the objects can be fully submerged.
 Record the apparent weight of each object in water $w_\text{water}$.

-20. Calculate the buoyant force for each object by taking the difference between the weight in air and the weight in water ({eq}`M08_fluids_Eq04`).
+20. Calculate the buoyant force for each object by taking the difference between the weight in air and the weight in water with {eq}`M08_fluids_Eq04`.

+21. Add an additional column and calculate the difference (magnitude of difference in $N$) in $F_\text{B}$ between each method. (i.e. $F_\text{B, upward force method} - F_\text{B, Archimedes' method}$).

-21. Add an additional column and calculate for each object case the % difference between the buoyancy force (found here by measuring the upward force) and the buoyancy force found previously by Archimedes' Principle of the displaced water.
+21. Add an additional column and calculate for each object case the % difference between the buoyancy force (found here by measuring directly with the force sensor) and the buoyancy force found previously by Archimedes' Principle of the displaced water.

 ```{math}
 \% \text{ diff.} = \frac{F_\text{B, upward force method} - F_\text{B, Archimedes' method}}{F_\text{B, Archimedes' method}} \times 100